mattfelten/mattfelten.com/work/dreamhost/panel-reskin/index.md

 title: Control Panel Reskin
 ---

 I wrote a bit about this on [DreamHosts blog](https://www.dreamhost.com/blog/2015/09/15/control-panel-design-update/) but I'll go into more detail here.
-Since I started at DreamHost in 2012 with one huge, personal goal.
+I started at DreamHost in 2012 with one huge, personal goal.
 We need to fix the hosting control panel.

 What I didn't realize was how huge of a project that would be.
 We tried on three different occasions to plan out how to tackle it.
 A complete, ground-up redo would take years to see the light of day.
 A slowly-but-surely redesign was attainable but very incremental.
 What do we do?